ultrapre/GalSubtitleHooker/README.md

-# GalgameSubtitleHooker
+# VnSubtitleHooker
-use local translation file to output subtitle on screen when hooking out text from Galgame.
+use local translation file to output subtitle on screen when hooking out text from vn-game.

 effect：run game with auto subtitle. support auto, skip and jump etc action.